Edmond Hooker, MD, DrPH

 - Is there any financial help for people who have been injured by vaccines?

-Why do we need vaccines?
+Why do people need vaccines?
 What is immunization?
 What is immunity?

 Haemophilus influenza type B (Hib)